avikdev/tuplegen/README.md

 }
 ```

-This will produce the following tuples:
+This will produce the 2-tuples (a.k.a. pairs) selected from the input srray:

 ```
 [A, B]
 [A, C]
 [B, C]
 ```

+The other API methods have a similar syntax.
+Please refer to individual source files for the function signatures, and the test files for more examples.